socketio/socket.io-website/source/get-started/chat.md

 ## The web framework

-The first goal is to setup a simple HTML webpage that serves out a form and a list of messages.
+The first goal is to set up a simple HTML webpage that serves out a form and a list of messages.
 We’re going to use the Node.JS web framework `express` to this end.
 Make sure [Node.JS](https://nodejs.org) is installed.

 First let’s create a `package.json` manifest file that describes our project.
 I recommend you place it in a dedicated empty directory (I’ll call mine `chat-example`).